sheerid/commercetools-bridge/README.md

 - Test linked banner on your website, fill the form, copy the code and test cart and checkout (the code will be invalidated in SheerID system immediately after successful verification)
 - Don't forget to switch the program to Live mode on https://my.sheerid.com/

+## Server for SheerID webhook

+As an example for running a server providing a webhook endpoint for [SheerID Settings](https://my.sheerid.com/settings) Webhook (coming), see `server.js`.

+To avoid the need of changing `.env` file `server.js` has several hardcoded entries that should be part of configuration, like port.
+The created cart rules are not "empty", but they need setting up in Merchant Center after the webhook.

 ## This repository

 This is spike code.
 Feel free to copy-paste from it, if you like playing with razors blindfolded.